john-hawkins/textplain/README.md

 This is an application to analyse the contribution of a text column to the performance of a machine learning model.
 The text data could be the only feature, or one column among many others.
-This application will provide local feature impact analysis to understand the specific word fetaures that are pushing model predictions up or down.
+The application will provide local feature impact analysis to understand the specific qualities of the text (at word level) that are pushing model predictions either up or down.

-Additional feature flags unlock features that are more computationally intensive and generally domain specific.

 ### Distribution